zebreus/distributed-universal-stateless-buildsystem/README.md

 #### `task`
 The task that will be executed

-#### `task.environment: undefined`
+#### `task.environment`
 I still have to deceide how this will be structured.
-It could be as simple, as a path to a executable, or a real configuration...
+It could be as simple, as a path to a executable, or a real configuration.
+For now this only contains a command, that will be executed on host.
+The

+#### `task.environment.command: string`
+A command that will be executed.
+The command will be executed in a directory prepared with a `resource.yml` file containining only the yaml configuration of the current resource, a `res` directory containing the prepared resource configuration and in future maybe a file containing all resource configurations.
+This is a hacky prototype solution and will probably be replaced in the future

 #### `task.*: misc`
 In the current thoughts.yml the idea  is, that whatever is defined in `task.environment` has some kind of access to every other key in task.